Dijet azimuthal decorrelations at the LHC in the parton Reggeization approach: Dijet production in QMRK

-The effective gauge invariant amplitudes for the above mentioned subprocesses (\ref{RRgg})-(\ref{QaQgg}) can be obtained using the effective Feynman rules from Refs.~ \cite{Lipatov95,LipatoVyazovsky,Antonov}.
+The effective gauge-invariant amplitudes for the above-mentioned subprocesses (\ref{RRgg})-(\ref{QaQgg}) can be obtained using the effective Feynman rules from Refs.~ \cite{Lipatov95,LipatoVyazovsky,Antonov}.
 As usual, we introduce the light-cone vectors $n^{+}=2P_2/\sqrt{S}$ and $n^{-}=2P_1/\sqrt{S}$, and define $k^{\pm}=k\cdot n^{\pm}$ for any four-vector $k^\mu$.
 Than we determine effective vertices:

 and the triple-gluon vertex

 Finally, we can write the effective vertices for relevant subprocesses as follows:

 where